jerela/Godosim/docs/CONFIGURATION.md

 - **project_settings**: settings related to the Godot project
 - **external_data**: absolute directory paths to where external data (data not included in the binary, such as meshes and 3rd party textures) are
 - **skeletontracker**: settings for controlling the OpenSim musculoskeletal simulations
+- **bounding_box**: settings for controlling the calculation of the 2D bounding box enclosing the visual avatar in each image
 - **generate**: settings for controlling the image generation parameters
 - **occlusion-fragmented**: settings for controlling the objects providing visual occlusion in the images, if the *occlusion* key is set to *"fragmented"* under the **generate** section